ayushvhg/ayushvhg/README.md

 Introduction
-The AYUSH Virtual Herbal Garden aims to revolutionize the identification and utilization of medicinal plants used in AYUSH systems—Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy.
+The AYUSH Virtual Herbal Garden aims to revolutionize the identification and utilization of medicinal plants used in AYUSH systemsâ€”Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy.
 Leveraging AI-powered technologies, the project enhances precision and accessibility in identifying and utilizing medicinal plants.

  Problem Statement: Current plant identification systems rely heavily on human expertise, leading to errors and limited scalability.
  Solution: AI and Transfer Learning models enable accurate and efficient plant identification, bridging the gap between traditional Ayurvedic knowledge and modern technology.